Full set of 4

 Choose your delivery method:

 Half set of 2

 |Note: You do not need a PayPal account to order.
 The option comes up a few steps into the order process to use a credit card directly.|

 |Shipping time is about 5-7 business days, although in many cases it is faster than this.
 It really depends on the distance, the carrier, and whether there is winter weather or a weekend in between.
 Items ship from Ottawa, Canada using any of the leading carriers - most commonly UPS, Purolator, FedEx or CanPar.|

-The idea for the BedMaker was born when I (Lisa Wall) saw my grandmother struggling to change her bedsheets.
-With one hand on her walker, and fingers riddled with arthritis, she faced a daunting task.
+The idea for the BedMaker came when I saw my grandmother struggling to change her bedsheets.
+With one hand on her walker, and fingers crippled with arthritis, she faced a daunting task.
 To my surprise there was next to nothing on the market that even addressed this problem, and certainly nothing that solved it well.
-So I decided to make it myself.
+The idea for the BedMaker was born.

 After a quick rundown of power tools from my husband, Read more...